slatedocs/slate/source/index.md

 # Transaction Monitoring: Account Transfer Validation Web Service

+The evidence is the account transfer transaction data to be evaluated.
+It is supplied in the body of the HTTP-POST as JSON-encoded key value pairs.
+While all fields are not required, validation evaluation is more comprehensive when richer evidence is provided.

 ## Arguments

 > The following URLs are used for account transaction validation: